k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

    Evolutionary process

-The implementation within Fuddly can be divided into three main components:
+The implementation within ``Fuddly`` is divided into three main components:

 * A :class:`framework.evolutionary_helpers.Population` class that is composed of :class:`framework.evolutionary_helpers.Individual` instances.
 Each individual represents a data to be sent.